Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Families that need hidden storage
+• Families that want hidden storage

 Where it falls short:

-• Setup complexity and multiple deliveries
+• Setup takes longer and arrives in multiple boxes

-• Too large for tight apartments
+• Too large for tighter apartments

 Pros & Cons